Slowing Down Fast Fashion // QUT Fashion Society

-In this inspiring 60 minute documentary narrated by Blur bassist Alex James, it became apparent by talking to consumers, that a staggering number of people actually know where our clothes comes from or even what fabric composition they are made from.
+In this inspiring 60 minute documentary narrated by Blur bassist Alex James, it became apparent by talking to consumers, that a staggering number of people actually have no idea where our clothes comes from or even what fabric composition they are made from.

 Cheap, fast fashion is a term derived to mean the way fashion trends move from catwalk to market as quickly and cheaply as possible.
 It has detrimental effects socially and environmentally and these quick turnaround in trends are designed to be worn seasonal then deposed off in order to purchase the next season.

 Because of clever marketing, its appears we have been trained into thinking we are paying too much for clothing and that in order to look great we need to replenish our wardrobe quickly.

 Retail Therapy is now seen as ‘ an instant fix, like a drug’ where buying a something for yourself make us happy for a short time frame.
 This shift in shopping habits since the 90s has now become such an obsession with buying new clothing that it is causing a huge environmental impact.

 Earlier this year, the PCI Fibres annual production forecast documented the amounts of textiles we are consuming annually in Australia to be around 13 kilograms per person per year, which comes to about twice the global average.
 And according to Jane Milburn, Sustainability Consultant of Textile Beat, two-thirds of the clothing we are buying are made from a synthetic fibre derived of petroleum.